12 tips for visiting Pompeii (plus how to climb Vesuvius)

 Our visit to Vesuvius took around 4 hours from leaving Ercolano station to returning back to Ercolano.

-You could, just about, but it’d be a long day and very rushed.
-I don’t think it’s possible on a typical cruise ship schedule.
 We did it in two days – one full day for Pompeii and another where we visited Vesuvius in the morning and Herculaneum in the afternoon (travelling from Sorrento), and that felt about right to us.

 The two archaeological sites of Pompeii and Herculaneum are both very moving (not least because of the body casts at Pompeii and the skeletons at Herculaneum) and for me it was worth taking some extra time so it wasn’t too overwhelming.